 The Vice-Chancellor and President is the Chief Executive Officer of the University and thus chief academic and administrative officer, and has responsibility for the development and implementation of institutional strategy and delivery.
 He is supported in this role by the Provost who leads on academic strategy and delivery, the Registrar and Chief Operating Officer who leads on administrative and commercial strategy and delivery, and the Group Finance Director who leads on financial strategy.
-The Executive of the University is completed by Pro-Vice-Chancellors and the Deputy Registrar and supported by senior administrative officers.
+The Executive of the University is supported by the Deputy Registrar, Pro-Vice-Chancellors and senior administrative officers.

 However, as with all such structures, the informal lines of decision making and the sharing of responsibility for planning and strategy flatten the hierarchy.
 Institutional level decisions are initially made by a group comprising senior academics and the President of the Students’ Union, supported by senior administrators, who form the Senate Steering Committee which operates much along the lines of a weekly cabinet for the University.